bml-research/data_analysis_bml/excel/excel_03_data_import_exercises.md

 >You can try to load more data from the [datasets web page](https://bml-research.github.io/data_analysis_bml/data_sets/data_sets.html).
 >Alternatively, you can search for more datasets on [Kaggle](https://www.kaggle.com/), [KDnuggets](https://www.kdnuggets.com/) or other dataset repositories.

+### Exercise 7

+The zip file in [this link](./files_03_data_import_exercises/exercise07_files.zip) contains 25 small exercises to load data in Excel.
+Unpack the zip file and import the files using PowerQuery.
+Hint: first inspect the file using a text editor.
+Check for the following:
+- What column delimiter is used?
+- Are there top rows to be removed?
+- What decimal separator is used?
+- Are there missing data?
+Replace to NA.
+- Are column names present?
+If not, add them during loading in PowerQuery.
+You can take the column names from another file in the series.

 ---